5 September 2012

 its rivals, that could harm Apple’s long term prospects.

-of maintaining a balanced internal Knowledge Economy.
-He then provides tools that aid the reader in
+balanced internal Knowledge Economy.
+He then provides tools that aid the reader in identifying the need

-identifying the need for new forms of Knowledge Leadership in military history and in
+for new forms of Knowledge Leadership in military history and in healthcare.
+He also

 Chapter 4 describes innovation as a political act.
 Victor in this chapter provides some very